 Visit Deepavali Festival Village

-There’s a celebration on Campbell Lane every single day as a built up to Deepavali, Hindu festival of lights.
+There’s a celebration on Campbell Lane every single day as a built up to Deepavali, the Hindu festival of lights.
 Drop by to shop for ornamental decorations and wood carvings; try on intricate ethnic wear; taste traditional cookies; admire henna art (or get one yourself!) and more.
 The streets will also be decked out in colourful lights come nightfall.

-Deepavali Festival Village, Campbell Ln, Singapore
+Deepavali Festival Village, Till 6 Nov, Campbell Ln, Singapore